Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 composer install --no-dev
 ```

+### Unsupported geographic queries

+MySql does not support all geographic queries, for example to [search a point in a polygon for a sphere],
+so it is disabled by default in the config.

+Queries are limited to geographic data, not geometric ones for now.

+Because MariaDB [supports only geometric queries], search is disabled when it is used.

 ### Omeka database or external database [work in progress]

 The geometries can be saved in Omeka database or in an external one.
 It’s useful
 to share them with other GIS systems.
 It allows to do advanced search and to
 browse quicker too.

+By default, related to minimal database versions, Omeka support spatial search,
+but not spatial indexing.

+To support searches of geometries, (distance around a point, geometries contained
+inside another geometry), the version of should be minimum [mySql 5.6.1] (2011-02)
+or [mariaDB 5.3.3] (2011-12-21).
+Note that the minimum Omeka version are [mySql 5.6.4]
+(2011-11-20, and [MariaDB 10.2.20] (2013-11-07)).
+For a precise support of
+geometry, see the [spatial support matrix].

 So the database must support spatial indexing.
 It must be equal or greater than
 [MariaDB 10.2.2] (2016-09-27) or [mySql 5.7.5] (2014-09-25), for the engine
 InnoDB.
 Prior database releases can support spatial index too, but only with the
 engine MyIsam (that does not support referential integrity and is not used by
 Omeka).
 The choice between InnoDB and MyIsam is done automatically.

-To support searches of geometres, (distance around a point, geometries contained
-inside another geometry), the version of should be minimum [mySql 5.6.1] (2011-02)
-or [mariaDB 5.3.3] (2011-12-21).
-Note that the minimum Omeka version is [mySql 5.5.3]
-(2010-03-24, equivalent to [MariaDB 5.5.20] (2012-02-25)), so some releases of
-mySql are below the minimum requirement of this module.
-For a precise support of
-geometry, see the [spatial support matrix].

 You may prefer to use an external database.
 To config it, set the parameters in
 the file `config/database-cartography.ini`, beside your main `config/database.ini`.